kmlawson/history-of-history-in-east-asia/seminars.md

 Chen, Hsi-Yuan.
 'The Making of the Official Qing History and the Crisis of Traditional Chinese Historiography'. *Historiography East and West* 2, no. 2 (1 January 2004): 173--204. <https://doi.org/10.1163/157018606779068306>.

 Dirlik, Arif.
 'Reversals, Ironies, Hegemonies: Notes on the Contemporary Historiography of Modern China'. *Modern China* 22, no. 3 (1996): 243--84.

+Duara, Prasenjit. *Rescuing History from the Nation: Questioning Narratives of Modern China*.
+University Of Chicago Press, 1997.
+(P)

 ---------.
 'The Historiography of Colonial Modernity: Chinese History Between Eurocentric Hegemony and Nationalism'. *Journal of Modern Chinese History* 1, no. 1 (1 August 2007): 97--115. <https://doi.org/10.1080/17535650701521171>.